OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ## Scripting `fsurf` submissions

-The basic approach to submitting multiple files that we'll take is to generate a text file with a input file and subject on each line.
-Then we'll use a script that will read this file and use the information in the file to submit each file for processing.
+The basic approach is that we'll generate a text file that contains the scan and subject on each line.
+Then we'll use a script that will read this text file to submit each subject for processing on the OSG.

 ### Generating the text file

-The first step we'll need to take is to generate a text file with input files and subjects.
-First, we'll generate a list of files.
+  First, we'll generate a list of subjects.
 Assuming, the scans that we'd like to process are at `~/scans`, run:

      $ ls ~/scans > scan_list